-In April and December 2016 Norges Bank made public the first and second round of exclusions and observations based on the product related coal criterion.
+In April 2016, December 2016 and March 2017 Norges Bank made public the first, second and third round of exclusions and observations based on the product related coal criterion.
 We said we would continue our research to identify companies that may be excluded according to the product based coal criterion.
-In this document we present the results from the third round.
+In this document we present the results from the fourth round.
+The fund was invested in fixed income instruments issued by companies reviewed in this round, not equity.